Ang Ika-Labing Isang Utos: Mahalin Mo, Asawa Mo: Production

-Jose Y. Dalisay Jr. (pictured in 2007) wrote the screenplay.
+Jose Dalisay Jr. (pictured in 2007) wrote the screenplay.

 Satisfied with the box office results of Kung Ako'y Iiwan Mo in 1993, Regal Films founder and executive producer, Lily Y. Monteverde, offered director Marilou Diaz-Abaya another film project about a failed marriage.
 While the previous film she directed is an observation of the shortcomings of a married upper-middle-class couple, she decides to direct a film that revolves around a battered and abused wife.

 The film includes the involvement of Star Cinema, the film production division of ABS-CBN Broadcasting Corporation under the helm of its executive producer Charo Santos-Concio, and serves as a co-producer.